gavinmbell/playtastic/README.md

 # playtastic

-A [Clojure](https://clojure.org/) library designed to meet the requirements of the task prescribed.
-Please see the [discussion](doc/discussion.md) write-up to get an understanding of the design and rationale behind the code.
+[Playtastic](https://github.com/gavinmbell/playtastic) is a [Clojure](https://clojure.org/) library designed to meet the requirements of the task prescribed.
+Please see the [discussion](doc/discussion.md) ([or here](https://github.com/gavinmbell/playtastic/blob/master/doc/discussion.md)) write-up to get an understanding of the design and rationale behind the code.

 ## Prerequisites